#1 Buckshot: #1 Buck Ammo Explained

-When it comes to shotgun ammunition, you have a great deal of choices at your disposal.
-Most people are very familiar with certain types like the “00 Buck” but each bullet size and pellet count is a little bit different, making them better or worse at certain tasks.
+When it comes to shotgun ammunition, there are plenty of choices.
+And while most shooters are very familiar with certain types, like the 00 buck, each bullet size and pellet count is different.

 #1 Buck Applications

-Your shotgun itself will be a huge factor in both of these applications so you’ll want to go to a shooting range and try various types of shot at various measured distances.
-You might be surprised by cohesiveness of the pellets if you’ve never shot a shotgun before because a popular misconception is that the pellets just burst out immediately like spitting milk out of a straw.
-This is not how shotgun shells are designed to work, the pellets are held in a shot cup that keeps them from starting to spread until about 5-7 yards.
+Your shotgun itself is a huge factor in both of these applications, so it's important to try various types of shot at various measured distances at a shooting range.
+You might be surprised by the cohesiveness of the pellets if you’ve never used a shotgun before, as it's a popular misconception that the pellets burst out immediately like milk out of a straw.
+However, this is not how shotgun shells are designed to work.
+Instead, the pellets are held in a shot cup that keeps them from spreading until about five to seven yards.

-For home defense take a look around your home and adjust your shot and even your shotgun for those specific conditions.
-While shorter barreled shotguns can help the pattern to open quicker, the real advantage is in the lighter weight and faster handling that the shorter barrel provides.
-Many authorities on home defense agree that measuring the longest possible shot you will have in a home defense situation and using that as a starting point for patterning your shotgun, the results in different shot sizes and even brands can be surprising.
+For home defense, take a look around your home and adjust your shot (and even your shotgun) for those specific conditions.
+While shorter-barreled shotguns can help the pattern open quicker, the real advantage is in the lighter weight and faster handling that the shorter barrel provides.
+Many authorities on home defense agree that measuring the longest possible shot you will have in a home defense situation and using that as a starting point for patterning your shotgun is the best approach, as the results in different shot sizes and brands can be surprising.

-1 Buck is a great "compromise" load that doesn't really give up too much of anything on 00 or 4 Buck.
-Whether loaded for deer, coyote or other game, or carried in your home defense gun, 1 Buck has good penetration and a great punch.
+#1 buck is a great compromise load that doesn't give up too much of anything on 00 or #4 buck.
+Whether loaded for hunting or carried in your home defense gun, #1 buck has good penetration and an even better punch.